A Smale-Barden manifold admitting K-contact but not Sasakian structure: Basic notions

 Another tool that we need is to transform Lagrangian submanifolds into symplectic ones.

 \begin{lemma}[{\cite[Lemma 27]{MRT}}] Let $(M,\omega)$ be a $4$-dimensional compact symplectic manifold.
-Assume that $[F_1],\ldots ,[F_k] \in H_2(M,\ZZ)$ are linearly independent homology classes represented by $k$ Lagrangian surfaces $F_1,\ldots F_k$ which intersect transversally and not three of them intersect in a point.
-Then there is an arbitrarily small perturbation $\omega'$ of the symplectic form $\omega$ such that all $F_1,\ldots,F_k$ become symplectic. \end{lemma}
+Assume that $[F_1],\ldots ,[F_k] \in H_2(M,\ZZ)$ are linearly independent homology classes represented by Lagrangian surfaces $F_1,\ldots F_k$ which intersect transversally, not three of them intersect in a point, and the intersection pattern has no cycles.
+Then there is an arbitrarily $C^\infty$-small perturbation $\omega'$ of the symplectic form $\omega$ such that all $F_1,\ldots,F_k$ become symplectic. \end{lemma}

-Note that if the Lagrangian $F_i$ intersects transversally to a symplectic surface $S$, after the perturbation we will have two symplectic surfaces intersecting transversally.
-If we arrange the orientation of the homology class $[F_i]$ suitably, the intersection will be positive, and using Lemma \ref{lem:symplectic orthogonal}, we can make the intersection nice.
+Note that if the Lagrangian $F_i$ intersects transversally a symplectic surface $S$, after the perturbation we will have two symplectic surfaces intersecting transversally.
+With the given conditions, we can arrange the orientation of the homology classes $[F_i]$ suitably such the intersections will be positive, and using Lemma \ref{lem:symplectic orthogonal}, we can make the intersection nice.